immunant/IA2-Phase2/docs/usage.md

     -I $IA2_INCLUDE_DIR -fPIC -Wl,-rpath=. -Wl,-T/$REPO_ROOT/libia2/padding.ld
 ```

+All read-only and relro sections loaded from objects on disk will be shared with
+all compartments.
+Binaries on disk are not considered secret, and tampering with
+read-only sections is prohibited (TODO: syscall filtering).
+Relro sections are
+read-only after the dynamic linker has applied relocations to the section, and
+we do not consider address space layout (and therefore relocation contents) to
+be secret.
+This means that secret data such as keys MUST NOT be embedded in a
+binary, e.g. as a string literal.

-Shared objects that are assigned one a trusted protection key must have certain
+Shared objects that are assigned a protection key must have certain
 sections page-aligned and padded.
 This includes `ia2_shared_data`,
-`ia2_shared_rodata`, `.dynamic` and other sections that must be accessible from
+`.dynamic`, and other sections that must be accessible from
 to any compartment.
 The `padding.ld` linker script ensures this.
 This linker
 script may augment other linker scripts, but it is the user's responsibility to
 ensure these shared sections are page-aligned and padded.
 Failure to do this